How to Choose an Assisted Living Facility in Ohio

 Ask for shift-by-shift staffing per resident.
 State law does not require a minimum ratio, but the actual ratio is the single best predictor of resident experience.
 Weekday-day shift staffing is typically the best; weekend-overnight is typically the worst.
 Ask separately for the most-recent 12 months of staff turnover, and ask whether the building uses agency staffing (per-diem nurses or aides from outside agencies) to fill gaps.
 A building with high turnover, heavy agency staffing, and weekend-overnight staffing thinned to the bone is a building where residents will not get consistent care.

 Tour at meals and tour in the evening.
 Marketing tours happen during business hours when the building is at its best.
 Ask if you can come back unannounced for dinner or for an evening activity.
 A facility that declines the second tour is telling you something.
-Look at the dining room, talk to residents, ask other family members in the building how their experience has been.
-Check whether the activities calendar is genuinely populated or whether it is "movie afternoon" five days a week.
+Look at the dining room, talk to residents, ask other family members in the building how their experience has been, and check whether the activities calendar is genuinely populated or whether it is "movie afternoon" five days a week.

-For memory care specifically, look at whether the unit is purpose-designed (secured outdoor space, signage and wayfinding for residents with dementia, single-occupancy rooms in the memory-care section per 173-39-02.16, and call-light response within 10 minutes), ask how the unit handles wandering, ask about elopement protocols, ask how the unit handles sundowning and behavioral expression, ask whether staff are dementia-trained beyond the 8-hour CE annual minimum, and ask the memory-care unit director how long they have been in their role.
+For memory care specifically, look at whether the unit is purpose-designed (secured outdoor space, signage and wayfinding for residents with dementia, single-occupancy rooms in the memory-care section per 173-39-02.16, and call-light response within 10 minutes), ask how the unit handles wandering, ask about elopement protocols, ask how the unit handles sundowning and behavioral expression, ask whether staff are dementia-trained beyond the 8-hour annual continuing-education minimum, and ask the memory-care unit director how long they have been in their role.

 Contract Red Flags